-- 1Business School, Durham University, United Kingdom
+- 1Durham University Business School, Durham University, Durham, United Kingdom

 “I could stand in the middle of Fifth Avenue and shoot somebody and I wouldn't lose any voters.
 Okay.
 It's like incredible!”
 Donald J. Trump, President of the United States, in January 2016 at a campaign rally in Iowa.

 In line with the purpose to explore the intersections between dark-side leadership and followership, we saw three main themes emerging from the articles published in this Research Topic.
 The first theme revolves around leader traits and behaviors.
-It focuses on questions such as what makes a ‘dark-side’ leader and what ‘dark-side’ leaders do.
-The second theme accounts for the interaction between leaders' and followers' characteristics, and zooms in on the extent to which this interaction may affect the negative impact of ‘dark-side’ leadership or followership.
+It focuses on questions such as what makes a “dark-side” leader and what “dark-side” leaders do.
+The second theme accounts for the interaction between leaders' and followers' characteristics, and zooms in on the extent to which this interaction may affect the negative impact of “dark-side” leadership or followership.
 Finally, the articles also reflect novel ideas, extensions and integration of current theories at the interface between leadership and followership.

-The conceptual paper by De Vries reviewed personality traits and their links with dark leadership styles.
+The conceptual paper by de Vries reviewed personality traits and their links with dark leadership styles.
 The Three Nightmare Traits (TNT), leaders' dishonesty, disagreeableness, and carelessness, were found to be aligned with low honesty-humility, agreeableness, and conscientiousness.
 Using a Situation-Trait-Outcome-Activation (STOA) model the author argued that specific situations should attract TNT leaders, activate their dark-side traits, and result in (mainly but not exclusively) negative outcomes in relation to the recognition, perception, and attribution of leadership.

 In addition, three of the published articles gave primary attention to the question of what dark-side leaders do and how they affect followers at work and in terms of their personal lives.
 This widens our scope of leadership behaviors that are perceived as negative, and allows us to explore more discrete types of negative behaviors and their outcomes.

-Schyns, Felfe and Schilling extended the perspective from dark-side leader behaviors to follower perceptions and attributions of these behaviors.
+Schyns et al. extended the perspective from dark-side leader behaviors to follower perceptions and attributions of these behaviors.
 Comparing different levels of abusive behavior (constructive leadership, laissez-faire leadership, mild to strong abuse), they analyzed follower perceptions of abusive supervision and follower attributions as moderators.
 The three-study series employed manipulations of leaders' abusive behaviors and established attributions of the leaders' intentionality in the behavior and the level of his/her control as moderators.
 Relationships between abusive supervision perceptions and outcome variables (loyalty, turnover, and voice) were largely buffered by the attribution of leader intentionality.
 In Study 3, a survey of abusive supervision perceptions, however, control attributions strengthened the relationships with loyalty and voice.

 Three articles in this Research Topic provided a largely new angle.
 They considered the relevance of follower traits when confronted with dark-side leadership, but also followers' own dark-side traits.

-Barelds, Wisse, Sanders and Laurijssen also studied followers' self-esteem, but in terms of how it affected the relationship between leaders' psychopathy and their self-serving behaviors.
+Barelds et al. also studied followers' self-esteem, but in terms of how it affected the relationship between leaders' psychopathy and their self-serving behaviors.
 The authors first conducted an experimental study, in which they manipulated follower self-esteem, measured leader psychopathy, and assessed their combined effects on leader self-serving behavior using an ultimatum game.
 They also conducted a multi-source field study using questionnaires to assess leader psychopathy, follower self-esteem, and perceived leader self-serving behavior.
 Across both studies they found that leader psychopathy was positively related to leader self-serving behaviors, but only when their followers had low rather than high self-esteem.
 Again, these findings show that that the degree to which dark-side traits of leaders are reflected in their behavior depends on the characteristics of their followers.
 Follower characteristics can mitigate the negative impact of dark-side leadership.

-3. Novel extension of the theory and integration
+Novel Extension of the Theory and Integration

 Two articles challenged current theoretical thinking at the interface of leadership and followership.
 One article focused on the conditions under which leaders' positive efforts can in fact backfire, and the other one addressed the relevance of negative followership theories at the group level.

-Kipfelsberger and Kark developed a theoretical model to explain the conditions under which leaders' meaning making efforts, despite their good intentions, can ‘kill’ followers' experiences of meaningfulness at work.
+Kipfelsberger and Kark developed a theoretical model to explain the conditions under which leaders' meaning making efforts, despite their good intentions, can “kill” followers' experiences of meaningfulness at work.
 The authors applied a wide angle taking into account leaders' characteristics, followers' characteristics and the context.
 They argued that leaders harm followers' work meaningfulness when followers' experiences of coherence, purpose or significance of work are diminished.
 The six conditions that can affect the reduction of followers' sense of meaningfulness included in the model capture leaders' personality traits, leaders' behaviors, the relationship between leader and follower, followers' attributions, followers' characteristics, and job design.
 The negative consequences of diminished meaningfulness comprise cynicism, disengagement, and decreased well-being.

-Leung, Sy, and Basil extended the established construct of implicit followership theories to the group level showing that Golem effects can occur as a consequence of negative beliefs held within teams.
+Leung and Sy extended the established construct of implicit followership theories to the group level showing that Golem effects can occur as a consequence of negative beliefs held within teams.
 Golem effects capture a special case of self-fulfilling prophecies, the idea that negative performance expectations result in low performance.
 The authors studied naturally occurring Golem effects in the form of negative implicit followership theories, specifically incompetency schemas that are shared within groups.
 Results confirmed showed groups who shared negative group-level Implicit Followership Theories (GIFTs) affected follower performance negatively through decreased self-efficacy and effort.

 We see the extension and integration of leadership and followership theories in the dark-side realm as one of the major contributions of this Research Topic.
 The work presented places particular emphasis on the role that followers can play in dark-side leadership, whether through their own traits, implicit theories or attributions.
 We also see the importance of the context as one major aspect for further investigations.
 Future research should add to the understanding of how leaders, followers, their relationships and the context interact within the dynamic of dark sides in organizations.
 Moreover, future research can look into how negative leadership affects different life spheres of the followers, as well as of the leaders themselves, We see particular strengths of the empirical papers presented here in their methodological rigor, including experimental as well as survey data, gathered from multiple sources and in multiple-study series.
 Better understanding the dark sides of leadership and followership is, so we believe, timely.
 Future research may decipher more unique and discrete types of dark leadership and followership, focus on toxic relationships and their consequences, and find ways to reduce the harmful effects.
-In other words, there can be at least ‘50 shades of gray’ in dark-side leadership.
+In other words, there can be at least “50 shades of gray” in dark-side leadership.

-Keywords: Abusive supervision, dark side, Destructive leadership, followership, Machiavellianism, narcissism, psychopathy
+Keywords: abusive supervision, dark side, destructive leadership, followership, Machiavellianism, narcissism, psychopathy

-Received: 08 Aug 2018;
+Received: 08 August 2018; Accepted: 13 September 2018;

-Edited by: Ilias Kapoutsis, Athens University of Economics and Business, Greece
+Edited and reviewed by: Ilias Kapoutsis, Athens University of Economics and Business, Greece

-Copyright: © 2018 Braun, Kark and Wisse.
+Copyright © 2018 Braun, Kark and Wisse.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner(s) are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.